jeremynoesen/BoneBot/README.md

 To start the bot, you can run in terminal, or create a script to run `java -jar /path/to/BoneBot.jar`.
 This will start the bot and generate needed files.
 If using a script to start the bot automatically along with a launch daemon, set the service to start back up on a successful exit.
 This will allow `bbrestart` to function properly.
 Restarting the bot is necessary after modifying any of the text files.

 ## Script
 This is a script that can be used to install and run the bot.
 Replace `botdir` with the directory you placed the bot in.
 Use this instead of the previously mentioned steps for installing and running for an automatically updating bot and/or quick installation.
 You will need to restart the bot after updating text files.
+If you would like to make a simple start script, remove all but the first and last lines of this script.
 ```
 cd botdir
 git clone https://github.com/Jeremaster101/BoneBot.git